List of Baki the Grappler characters: Yuri Chakovsky

+1st Airborne Brigade

-The 1st Airborne Brigade of the Japan Ground Self-Defense Force.
+The 1st Airborne Brigade (第1空挺団) of the Japan Ground Self-Defense Force.
 An elite team of five men able to defeat over 50 cars and tanks without firearms.
 In order to prepare to fight his father in a month, thirteen-year-old Baki goes to a forest in Hokkaido to fight these soldiers at Strydom's suggestion.
 He first fights Sanada (真田), an expert in knife combat.
 Sanada's name is only given in the anime, where he is voiced by Dai Matsumoto.
 Baki's then immediately fights the grappler Kuraishi (倉石), from whom he learns how to fight "dirty."
 Kuraishi is voiced by Tōru Ōkawa in the Japanese version of the anime, and voiced by Daniel Penz in the English dub of the anime.
 The identical twin Chiba Brothers (千葉兄弟) fight Baki together.
 Chiba is a close combat and blade expert, while his brother, Sanada, is a wire and trap specialist.
 Their name is only revealed in the anime, where the older brother is voiced by Tomohiro Nishimura and the younger by Shinichi Namiki.
 After the brigade is defeated, they bond with Baki.